BRG-research/compas_grid/README.md

-git commit -m "WIP:<description>"         <--- for not finished work git commit -m "REFACTOR:<description>"    <--- for refactored code git commit -m "MERGE:<description>"       <--- for merging operations git commit -m "WIP-CAP:<description>      <--- for when combining multiple commits into one
+git commit -m "WIP:<description>"         <--- for not finished work git commit -m "REFACTOR:<description>"    <--- for refactored code git commit -m "MERGE:<description>"       <--- for merging operations git commit -m "WIP-CAP:<description>"      <--- for when combining multiple commits into one
 ```

 ## Installation